 - For Relationship, check the Spatial check box and choose Intersects from the drop-down menu for the type of spatial relationship.

 In this lesson, you are detecting when any of the ships intersect a U.S. Coast Guard District and adding, or joining, that contextual information to the ship data, which can then be used for increased situational awareness or further analysis.
-Next, you will set the Summary fields parameters.
+Next, set the Summary fields parameters.

-- For Attribute, select DistrictName.
+- For Attribute, choose DistrictName.

-- For Statistic, select Any.
+- For Statistic, choose Any.

 - For Output field name, delete DistrictName_Any and type DistrictName.